Jabeyta91/azure-network-protocols/README.md

 <img src="https://i.imgur.com/EZFEk1M.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Inside my VM1 I open powershell and ping 10.0.0.5 which is my Linux VM2 private IP address.
-By filtering all traffic by IMCP.
+By filtering all traffic by Internet Control Message Protocol (IMCP).
 As you see there was four echo request followed by four replies.
 Source is diplaying VM1 IP address and the destination is VM2 IP address.
 </p>
 <br />